-When Apache first starts up and initializes PHP, all of the INI settings
+When Apache first starts up and initializes PHP,

-then creates a pool of "worker" processes to deal with requests.
+Apache then creates a pool of "worker" processes to deal with requests.

 These worker processes inherit the settings set during initialization.
-You

 You have no way of knowing exactly which worker process

 When you make INI file changes,

 there may still be hundreds of worker processes left with the old settings,

-itself (which will periodically kill existing and spawn new worker processes)
+(which will periodically kill existing and spawn new worker processes)

 also has the original INI settings.
-Thus, until you restart your Apache

-.htaccess files.
 Such settings are rare.
-Therefore, after

-you have made changes to your INI settings,
+Therefore, after you have made changes to your INI settings,

 you need to restart your Apache (or whatever other product you use) web server.

 Not currently, no. However, it is not out of the question, it just hasn't been specifically planned for yet.
 If you are interested in a Windows port of the agent please contact technical support so that we can both gauge interest in such a port, and notify you if such a port becomes available.

 After upgrading your agent you may see errors

 in your daemon log file along the lines of

 protocol mismatch: A.B != X.Y.

 There is only one possible reason you will ever see this message:

 The daemon and the actual agent (the PHP extension)

 are a very tightly coupled pair,

 and the daemon will only accept connections and commands from an agent that matches it.
-Sometimes the upgrade process will

 and you may still have old daemon processes running,

 but more frequently this error is caused by not restarting your web server after an upgrade.